PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/07-Conclusion.md

 profile](https://www.linkedin.com/in/andrewjanke0/) or by email at
 <andrew@apjanke.net>.

-Michael Patterson is the Lead Technologist for WoodedPark Strategies, LLC, a front-office advisory firm specializing in commodity trading risk management.
+Michael Patterson is Director, Commodity Analytics for Demex Technologies.
+Among its products, Demex Technologies markets an online platform for researching and quoting complex commodity financial derivatives.
+Not surprisingly, the product is written in a mix of languages, including MATLAB and Python.

 Michael has worked in commodity trading for twenty years, with roles in technology, fundamental analysis, business intelligence and risk management.
 Michael lives in Tulsa, OK with his wife and two children.
-Michael can be reached via his [LinkedIn profile](https://www.linkedin.com/in/mtpatt/) or by email at <michael.patterson@woodedparkstrategies.com>.
+Michael can be reached via his [LinkedIn profile](https://www.linkedin.com/in/mtpatt/) or by email at <michael.patterson@demextech.com>.

 # Contributors